Coop Mortgage Lenders – Coop Mortgage Loans for 2026

 Step 3 – Once you have found a co-op that you are interested in, you will need to go through an approval process with the board of the corporation that owns the building.
 Be sure to present yourself in the best light possible, as it will ultimately be up to them if they approve you.
 Most boards will closely review your financial situation, and are likely to want to see at least 2 years of liquid assets to cover the mortgage payments and maintenance costs.

 Step 4 – Upon being approved by the board of the co-op, you will then want to proceed with the mortgage loan.
 If you have already been pre-approved (which we recommend be your first step), you can then move forward with having the loan processed.
-You will likely need to submit income documentation, an appraisal, and whatever other specific requirements the lender has, which must be satisfied before the loan closes.
+You will need to submit income documentation, an appraisal, and whatever other specific requirements, which must be satisfied before the loan closes.

 Down Payment Needed to Purchase a Co-op